 In June 2020, the Venice Commission stated an opinion about the amendments - they fall short of international standards and principles of media freedom and raise concerns about increased censorship and self-censorship.
 Representatives from the ruling majority publicly committed to follow up on the guidance of the Venice Commission opinion - the draft media law is currently being revised.

 Good legal environment, but bad enforcement

 Free speech as such is constitutionally protected in Albania and uniformly recognised by politicians.
-A press law, a law on audio-visual media as well as the law on access to information serve as further guarantees for media freedom, “but implementation of this legislation remains a challenge”, finds the European Commission’s 2019 Progress Report for Albania.
-Providing transparency regarding the ownership and funding of media outlets remains a key issue.
-Authorities regularly try to undermine laws protecting freedom of speech and expression in order to control online media, the IREX Media Sustainability Index Albania 2019 has found out.
+A press law, a law on audio-visual media as well as the law on access to information serve as further guarantees for media freedom.
+According to the European Commission’s 2020 Progress Report for Albania – “As regards the freedom of expression, is moderately prepared”.
+Providing transparency regarding the ownership and funding of media outlets and the approval by the Parliament of a set of amendments to the media law, aiming to regulate online media remain a key issue.
 Albanian journalists report that the freedom of speech has “clearly declined”.
 Overall, the legal framework is in favour of media outlets, but lacks in practical implementation.